veysiadn/IgHEtherCATImplementation/README.md

  -> And now you can test it.

      sudo ethercatctl start
+     dmesg

-after this command you should see something like this :
+after this command you should see something like this, it doesn't have to be same :

 [ 2038.604876] EtherCAT: Master driver 1.5.2 334c34cfd2e5